VijethKGowda/image-search/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Some of the add-on dependencies used for this projects
+## Some of the add-on dependencies used in this projects

 [axios](https://www.npmjs.com/package/axios) : Axios is a promise based HTTP client for the browser and Node. js